Updated: September 26, 2025

 Taxes to consider after the property purchase

-Below, we outline some of the key taxes that you will need to consider after you have purchased your property.
+Below, we outline some of the key taxes you will need to consider after purchasing your property.

 The Municipal Property Tax (Imposto Municipal sobre Imóveis) is an annual tax for property owners in Portugal.
 Its rate varies across municipalities, typically ranging from 0.3 to 0.45 percent and, in certain circumstances, to 0.5 percent for urban properties and is set at 0.8 percent for rural ones.